Israeli tanks deployed along the border with southern Lebanon on June 22, 2026. (Credit: Jalaa MAREY/AFP)

 Three other incidents were reported between the morning and early afternoon.
 Small Israeli drones dropped stun grenades on the outskirts of Braasheet and Aita al-Jabal, both in the Bint Jbeil district, our correspondent in the South reported.

 Before these incidents, the night had been largely calm despite a few attacks.
 Israeli drones dropped stun grenades over Nabatieh, at the entrances to the villages of Zawtar Sharqieh and Zawtar Gharbieh, as well as over Haddatha (Bint Jbeil), Nabatieh Fawqa, Kfar Tibnit, and Kfar Roummane in the Nabatieh district.
-Three Israeli artillery shells were also fired near Mansouri, in the Sour district.
-At around 2 a.m., the Israeli army opened machine-gun fire in several neighborhoods of Khiam, in the Marjayoun district.
+Israel also fired three artillery shells near Mansouri, in the Sour district.
+At around 2 a.m., the Israeli army opened machine-gun fire in several neighborhoods of Khiam (Marjayoun).

-Meanwhile, southern Lebanese residents continued to return home, though most went to inspect their homes and businesses, as they watchfully wait for further security developments.
+Meanwhile, southern Lebanese residents continued to return home, though most went to inspect their homes and businesses, as they tentatively wait for further security developments.